X

 Operator

 Thank you.
-Our next question comes from the line of Bharat Gulati from Dalal and Viroja.
+Our next question comes from the line of Bharat Gulati from Dalal & Broacha.
 Please go ahead.

-Yeah, hi sir.
+Yeah.
+Hi sir.
 Thank you for the opportunity.
 I just have a couple of questions.
-Firstly, can you, can you line out a cap capex for twin?
-What will our capex end at for 26 and then 27 and then if you could also give us a capex guidance for 28 if possible.
+Firstly, can you line out our capex for — what will our capex end at for ’26 and then ’27?
+And then if you could also give us a capex guidance for ’28, if possible?

 Tarun Dua

 Okay.
-So I guess like we’ll need to kind of like wait for a couple of weeks for us to kind of like delineate all these things.
-So we are kind of like working with our very strong partners and suppliers to kind of like build up the capacity.
+So I guess we’ll need to wait for a couple of weeks for us to delineate all these things.
+So we are working with our very strong partners and suppliers to build up the capacity.
 So we don’t want to prematurely announce things today.
-So let us wait for a couple of weeks and we will come up with like basically like what all we are doing.
+So let us wait for a couple of weeks, and we will come up with basically what all we are doing.

 Tarun Dua

-We don’t want to give the guidance today.
-So like hopefully like again like give us like a couple of weeks or like maybe by the, by the time we are talking about the next quarter, like we’ll, we’ll put together a guidance.
+So we don’t want to give the guidance today.
+So hopefully, again, give us a couple of weeks or maybe by the time we are talking about the next quarter, we’ll put together the guidance.

-Okay, fair enough.
-So on the 5,000 plus GPUs that we’ve mentioned in our PPT, so this, these GPUs that we’ll be deploying will be black 12.
-So do we see orders coming
+Okay.
+Fair enough.
+Sir, on the 5,000-plus GPUs that we’ve mentioned in our PPT, so these GPUs that we’ll be deploying will be Blackwell.
+So do we see orders coming in?

 Tarun Dua

-Majorly?
-The extension is from the Blackwell Variety of GPUs.
+Majorly, the expansion is from the Blackwell variety of GPUs.

-Yeah.
-So do we see orders coming on also in Q4 or will this rollover into Q1 of FY27 then?
+Yes.
+So, sir, do we see orders coming on also in Q4?
+Or will this roll over into Q1 of FY27 then?

 Tarun Dua

-Let’s see.
-We’ll continue updating everyone as we kind of like go into the deployment phase.
-So we’ve just kind of like received the hardware in last couple of days.
-So I think like give us like some time, we will update everyone.
+Let’s see, we’ll continue updating everyone as we go into the deployment phase.
+So we’ve just received the hardware in the last couple of days.
+So I think give us some time, we will update everyone.

 All right.
-And just one last question.
-On terms of the LNT order that we won in this quarter, are there any other such orders in pipeline for the coming near term?
+And just sir, one last question.
+In terms of the L&T order that we’ve won in this quarter, are there any other such orders in pipeline for the coming near term?

 Tarun Dua

-See like we obviously Continue to work on like with a lot of customers through LNT and directly as well.
-So obviously like as and when the orders occupy we will inform everyone.
+See, we obviously continue to work on with a lot of customers through L&T and directly as well.
+So obviously, as and when the orders fructify, we will inform everyone.
 So that’s the goal.

 Okay.
 Okay sir, thank you.
 That’s about it.